Thai Nguyen Vietnam Travel Guide

 Carry translation tools or printed allergy cards.

 For peanut allergy: "Tôi bị dị ứng với đậu phộng.
 Làm ơn không sử dụng đậu phộng hoặc dầu đậu phộng trong món ăn của tôi.
 Cảm ơn."
 (I am allergic to peanuts.
-Please avoid using peanuts or peanut oil in my dish.
+Please refrain from using peanuts or peanut oil in my dish.
 Thank you.)

 For severe allergies or complex dietary needs, consider doing it yourself-catering where possible or choosing accommodations with kitchen facilities.
 Pack some safe snacks from home.